The endless possibilities make AR exciting

-Augmented reality can bring a painting to life and allow it to tell its own story, and even allow you to participate in the conversation.
-Only recently, Artivive has published an open call to its artistic community to bring the masterpieces of the Paris Musées into augmented reality.
-Artists were asked to break the boundaries of the traditional media, by adding a digital layer to classical works of art with the Artivive tool.
+Only recently, Artivive launched an open call to bring the masterpieces of the Paris Musées into augmented reality.
+We asked our artist community to break the boundaries of the traditional media, by adding a digital layer to classical works of art with the Artivive tool.
 This was a first-time experiment that allowed the community to join the museum in the presentation by taking part in the storytelling process.

 1. Can you tell us a bit about yourself?